 When do you need surgery for a deviated septum?

 Straightening the deviated nasal septum is called a septoplasty.
 Shrinking the size of the inferior turbinates is called a turbinoplasty.
 These corrective procedures may be required when medication and other conservative treatments have not improved breathing.
 Functional nasal surgery provides improved breathing, decreased snoring, and better sinus function.
 These procedures are performed with no external incisions, going through the nostrils to straighten the septum and reduce turbinate size.
-The surgery take about an hour at an ambulatory surgery center and can be done with local or general anesthesia.
+The surgery takes about an hour at an ambulatory surgery center and can be done with local or general anesthesia.
 Patients can go home about an hour after surgery.
 There is generally a noticeable improvement in breathing within one week of the procedure.
 Breathing can continue to improve over the next couple of years.

 Is packing the nose needed after surgery?